 Tapeworms are very common in cats, and usually come from ingesting fleas from a current or prior flea infestation.
 In some cases ingesting stools of other animals may also lead to a tapeworm infection.
 In heavy infestations, tapeworms may cause pets to be bloated, with occasional vomiting or diarrhea, as well as anal itching and irritation.
 Often feline guardians will find unsightly tapeworms crawling out of the anus or near the tail of their feline companions.
 Many times flat, rice like segments are found in the stool samples.
-Unhealthy tapeworms can be gotten rid of with over-the-counter Tape Worm Tabs for Cats.
-They are effective and easy to give.
+Unhealthy tapeworms can be gotten rid of with over-the-counter HomeoPet Wrm Clear.
+It is effective and easy to give.

 Other prescription products such as Drontal may also be used in some cases.
 It is important to treat tapeworms in cats because unfortunately the family, especially the children can become infected.
 Aggressive flea control with products such as Frontline Plus, Advantage II, or Revolution, which also prevents heartworm disease are also important, since fleas commonly carry tapeworms and are the source of many infestations.